Laki42/Hana-Furu/README.md

 ## Editing the flower oracle entries

 The flower oracle entries live in the `flowerOracles` array near the top of `script.js`.
-Each entry has these fields:
+Each entry has English fields and matching Japanese `*Ja` fields.
+English appears first in the app, and Japanese appears below it.
+Edit the English fields for English copy and the `*Ja` fields for Japanese copy.

+English fields:

 - `flowerName`
 - `omenType`